|Marble||Dark Grey||Glitter Black||Light Brown||Wine Red||Yellow (t)*||Blue Green||Cobalt Blue*||Lavender|

 Yellow (opaque) is sort of like a banana yellow.
 The other two colors look almost the same.
 Gold (t) is a little more glittery than Yellow (t), which is a very consistent color throughout the filament.
 That glittery-ness is difficult to photograph.
 So here's a picture of both exposed to sunlight.
 Yellow (t) is on the left and Gold (t) is on the right.

 As mentioned in the section on translucency, Dark Green (t) is translucent and there's a great picture in that section of it.
-Here's the greens on multiple backgrounds from left to right: Leaf Green, Dark Green (t), Olive Green.
+Here's the greens from left to right: Leaf Green, Blue Green, Dark Green (t), Olive Green.

 The most important detail here about green is that Leaf Green shows up completely incorrect on cameras.
 It looks teal, but it is actually closer to traffic green.
 Here's a picture from ColorFabb's website: